-This page details the latest guidance from Sonnet Care Homes about the steps we are taking in St Mary’s Court and The New Deanery Care Homes.
+This page details some of the steps we have taken in St Mary’s Court and The New Deanery Care Homes.
 This information is intended for our residents, their family and friends, our staff team, and any other potential visitors to our care homes.

-As a preventative measure we have asked all visitors, including family members and friends, not to visit our care homes until further notice.
-We have not taken this decision lightly and appreciate that this may cause concern for some, but we feel that this is a necessary step to take.
+As a preventative measure, on March 12th 2020 we asked all visitors, including family members and friends, not to visit our care homes until further notice.

 We have cancelled all mini-bus outings (with the exception of short rides out which do not require residents to get off the bus), and residents are being asked to stay on site.
 The only reason for leaving site being to seek urgent medical care.
 We have cancelled any non-urgent appointments and await guidance regarding when these can safely be rescheduled.